17 Perfect Things to Do in Prague in Winter [2024-2025]

 Things to Do in Prague in Winter

-Browse the Prague Christmas Markets
+Explore the Prague Christmas Markets.

 A bunch of visitors and locals alike enjoying the festive atmosphere of the Prague Christmas market on an overcast day in December.
 You can see a large Christmas tree in the Old Town Square and several wooden stalls adorned in lights and evergreen brush foliage.

-If your Prague winter trip happens to overlap with the Christmas markets, you’re in luck – this is one of the best times of year to visit Prague!
+If your Prague winter trip happens to overlap with the Christmas markets, you’re in luck – this is one of the most festive times of year to visit Prague… except for the small fact you’ll be among (several thousand of) your closest tourist friends.

 Close-up view of fellow travelers in the Old Town Christmas market area with a giant astronomical clock in the background, and foreground shows the Christmas market stalls and Christmas tree in the square.

 If you have a few days in Prague around Christmas and want to see the markets, I recommend spending your weekdays around the Old Town area.
+On the weekends, visit off the beaten path parts of Prague or at least visit the less crowded Christmas markets.

 Note: The trdelník you see everywhere on Instagram is not traditional to Prague, but rather an import from Hungary, where they are called kürtőskalács– and ice cream is definitely not traditionally served with either!
+If you’d like to taste a true Czech dessert, be sure to try fruit-filled dumplings, called ovocné knedlíky.
+It’s one of my favorite Czech treats and it’s ultra-traditional!

 Explore the magical Prague Castle.